 John and Mary have an SMSF.
 John has decided to establish his own SMSF where he will be the sole member of the Fund and will act as the sole director and sole company secretary of the corporate trustee.

-John wants to know what are the necessary steps to transfer his entire member balance to his new SMSF as the exiting member.
+John wants to know what the necessary steps are to transfer his entire member balance to his new SMSF as the exiting member.

 As the exiting member, John must request his benefits be transferred to his newly establishment SMSF.
 To do this John must complete a Transfer Request (ATO Form 75359).
-ATO Form 75359 enables an exiting member to request a rollover of their whole super balance to either an SMSF or other eligible super entity.
+ATO Form 75359 enables an existing member to request a rollover of their whole super balance to either an SMSF or other eligible super entity.

 The current trustee of John and Mary’s SMSF must be satisfied that the nominated receiving fund is a regulated superannuation fund, approved deposit fund or retirement savings account.
 It must also accept the transfer request and authorise payment of the exiting member’s benefit to the trustee of the receiving superannuation entity.

 The ATO has recently announced that APRA-regulated and SMSFs that receive a request to rollover their member’s super balance to an SMSF must use the SMSF verification service (SVS) to verify the SMSFs details before making the rollover in accordance with Regulation 6.33E of the Superannuation Industry (Supervision) Regulations 1994 (‘SISR’).

 The purpose of the SMSF verification service (SVS) is to:

 - determine the SMSF status (i.e. is the SMSF a ‘Complying’ or ‘Regulated’ fund);